What is Needed for Taxes When Selling a Home?

 5. Documents showing you had a work-related move

-If you fail to meet the Section 121 requirements for full exclusion of the capital gain (i.e., the one-sale-in-two-years requirement or ownership and use requirements), it’s possible to still qualify for a partial capital gains tax exemption if you had a work-related move.
-For example:
+If you fail to meet the Section 121 requirements for full exclusion of the capital gain (i.e., the ownership and use tests and the one-sale-in-two-years requirement), it’s possible to still qualify for a partial capital gains tax exemption if you had a work-related move.

 - Your new job is at least 50 miles farther from your home than your previous job.